 International students (students with F1 and J1 visas) are required to be full-time students every semester; this means they must complete at least 12 units per semester.
 An international student who needs to take a semester off, must first contact the NYU Office of Global Services, then contact Gallatin’s Office of Advising at (212) 998-7320.
 International students may not register to maintain matriculation without the permission of both offices.

-You are not eligible to live in University housing during the semester in which you are registered to maintain matriculation.
+Students are not eligible to live in University housing during the semester in which they are registered to maintain matriculation.
 For more information, contact the Office of Residential Life and Housing Services.

-If you are enrolled in an NYU student health insurance plan and you want to continue coverage while registered to maintain matriculation, you should contact the Student Health Center.
+Students enrolled in an NYU student health insurance plan who want to continue coverage while registered to maintain matriculation, should contact the Student Health Center.

-If you are a dependent enrolled in a parent or guardian’s health insurance plan you may become ineligible for this insurance while registered to maintain matriculation because you will not be a full-time student.
+A student who is a dependent enrolled in a parent or guardian’s health insurance plan may become ineligible for this insurance while registered to maintain matriculation because the student will not be a full-time student.
 Contact the insurer directly to determine eligibility requirements.

-If you have any questions regarding any of these policies, please contact the Office of Advising at 1 Washington Place, 5th floor, (212) 998-7320 and ask to speak to an adviser.
+Questions about any of these policies should be directed to the Office of Advising at 1 Washington Place, 5th floor, (212) 998-7320.